Toby Sowery

-Toby Sowery (born 30 June 1996 in Melbourn) is a British racing driver who currently competes in the GT World Challenge Endurance Cup for Paradine Motorsport.
-He also previously competed in the IndyCar Series for Dale Coyne Racing in the No. 51 Honda.
+Toby Sowery (born 30 June 1996) is a British racing driver who currently competes in the IMSA SportsCar Championship in LMP2 for CrowdStrike Racing by APR.
+He is also the reserve driver for IndyCar Series team A. J. Foyt Enterprises, having previously raced for Dale Coyne Racing.

 Career

 Karting

 Born in Melbourn, Sowery began karting in 2004 at the age of eight and claimed titles in Easykart, Junior TKM and Junior Rotax GP.

 Lower Formulae

 In 2014, Sowery graduated to single-seaters, beginning with the MSV F3 Cup, where he took the title with ten race wins and fourteen podiums.
 Later that year, Sowery partook in the MRF Challenge, in which he also claimed the title.

 The following year, Sowery entered a few races MSA Formula with MBM Motorsport, where he finished fourteenth with eighty points.

 In 2016, Sowery graduated to British F3 with Lanan Racing.
 There he claimed five victories and led the standings for a time before finishing third behind eventual champion Matheus Leist.

-Sowery returned to the MRF Challenge in 2016-17 but only as a development driver working on future upgrades for the Championship.
+Sowery returned to the MRF Challenge in 2016-17, but only as a development driver working on future upgrades for the Championship.